HaraldWalker/user-agent-utils/README.md

 Advice
 ------
-A lot of user-agents lie about their identify.
+A lot of user-agents lie about their identity.
 That makes US sniffing a guessing game.
 On websites it is a better approach to detect features using a javascript library like Modernizr (http://modernizr.com/).

 If you want faster updates, switch to snapshot releases.